robbintt/outlines/scansf.md

 1. Unknown

-    - lower great highway from sloat to taraval is `utl`?.
     - "I'll get my own" or "We'll get our own" - Maybe case number.
 Common for traffic stop (585).
     - "if you want to break each other one at a time apparently they are serving again up here."
     - `908` - Muni bus inspection program (quizlet)